junxit/us-congress-bills-116/metadata.md

 - 2019-01-16 — Introduced in House
 - 2019-01-16 — Introduced in House
 - 2019-01-16 — Referred to the House Committee on Foreign Affairs.
+- 2019-04-09 — Committee Agreed to Seek Consideration Under Suspension of the Rules.
+- 2019-04-09 — Committee Consideration and Mark-up Session Held.
+- 2019-04-09 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-05-20 — Considered under suspension of the rules. (consideration: CR H3970)
+- 2019-05-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+615.
+- 2019-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-05-20 — Mr. Engel moved to suspend the rules and pass the bill.
+- 2019-05-20 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3970)
+- 2019-05-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3970)